Describing your invention

 You must describe your invention fully in the patent application, with enough detail that one of skill in the art can make or use the invention.
 If, for example, your invention is a single compound, you should describe the class of compounds that will include that single compound.
 You may also describe closely related compounds, but only if you can provide a full teaching of how to make and use each of them.

-Once the OTT receives an invention disclosure, it evaluates the technology for commercial potential and decides whether to seek a patent.
+Once the Office of Technology Transfer (OTT) receives an Intellectual Property Disclosure Form, it evaluates the technology for commercial potential and decides whether to seek a patent.
 Evaluation involves researching the invention, its possible commercial uses, and its patentability.
 The evaluation may indicate that the best route for commercializing the technology is not to seek a patent, even though the invention may indeed be patentable.
 Instead the OTT may market the technology through a fee-bearing material transfer agreement.
 Usually an MTA is appropriate for a research material, such as a new antibody or a polymer.

 The patent criteria are open to the judgment and interpretation of the patent examiner, and you may be able to negotiate their interpretation with the U.S. Patent and Trademark Office.

 New or Novel